Prezxvii/todolist/README.md

-# todolist todo list built with django
+# todolist built with django